kohei-us/mdds/doc/multi_type_vector.rst

 .. figure:: _static/images/mtv_block_structure.png
    :align: right

-   Figure depicting the ownership structure between the primary array, blocks, and element blocks.
+   Ownership structure between the primary array, blocks, and element blocks.

 Each container instance consists of an array of blocks each of which stores ``type``, ``position``, ``size`` and ``data`` members.
 In this example code,